DavidAJohnston/DecentralizedApplications/README.md

 ### 1\.
 Terminology that best classifies Bitcoin &amp; related projects in its ecosystem?

-Bitcoin is sometimes termed as a cryptocurrency though one can also say Bitcoin is a protocol; developers at Invictus Innovations have described Bitcoin as a “Distributed Autonomous Corporation[[1]][2]” while its creator himself, Satoshi Nakamoto, &nbsp;described it in his white paper as “A Peer-to-Peer Electronic Cash System[[2]][3]”.
+Bitcoin is sometimes termed as a cryptocurrency though one can also say Bitcoin is a protocol; developers at [Invictus Innovations](http://invictus-innovations.com/) have described Bitcoin as a “Distributed Autonomous Corporation[[1]][2]” while its creator himself, Satoshi Nakamoto, described it in his white paper as “A Peer-to-Peer Electronic Cash System[[2]][3]”.

 This paper makes the case that Bitcoin and a rapidly growing number of projects in the Bitcoin eco-system may be best classified as “Decentralized Applications” (Decentralized Apps or Distributed Apps for short or informal use).

 ### 2\.
 Separating Description of Utility From Classification

 Actually Satoshi Nakamoto’s description of what Bitcoin does (in the sense of its utility), is spot on from a technical perspective.
 Bitcoin solves the core issues around implementing a trustless and scalable “Electronic Cash System” using a peer-to-peer blockchain protocol.
-However for the purposes of this discussion, let us separate this description of Bitcoin’s utility from how we ought to properly&nbsp;classify&nbsp;it.
+However for the purposes of this discussion, let us separate this description of Bitcoin’s utility from how we ought to properly classify it.

-For example, many would describe&nbsp;Apple Inc. as a company that designs, develops, and sells consumer electronics, computer software and personal computers, however, one should classify&nbsp;Apple Inc. as a “Multinational Corporation[[3]][4]”.
+For example, many would describe Apple Inc. as a company that designs, develops, and sells consumer electronics, computer software and personal computers, however, one should classify Apple Inc. as a “Multinational Corporation[[3]][4]”.

 ### 3\.
 Why Classify Bitcoin and related projects as “Decentralized Applications”?

-Firstly, on “Application(s)”, this word serves as an anchor&nbsp;to the term as it is universally understood by the wider population and equally important it describes the way users primarily interact with Bitcoin and related entities.
-That is through the client “Applications” that implement the Bitcoin protocol. &nbsp;These applications which implement the Bitcoin protocol are the tangible interfaces which the public users of the services experience.
+Firstly, on “Application(s)”, this word serves as an anchor to the term as it is universally understood by the wider population and equally important it describes the way users primarily interact with Bitcoin and related entities.
+That is through the client “Applications” that implement the Bitcoin protocol.
+These applications which implement the Bitcoin protocol are the tangible interfaces which the public users of the services experience.
 It seems self-evident that the Bitcoin open source project is best classified as a set of “Applications” that implement the Bitcoin Protocol.
 A user downloads it on their computer, an IT professional can run it on their servers, developers contribute to the code base, and end users purchase tokens to use the system.

 Second, on “Decentralized”, this word serves as the distinguishing classifier in the term, setting it apart from a normal “Application”.
 Defined as: “the process of redistributing or dispersing functions, powers, people or things away from a central location or authority” captures the essence of the intended meaning.
-The word Decentralized brings to mind positive images of the internet, peer to peer services younger demographics are familiar with, and is generally understood by the populace, though not often used and thus open for use in branding.
+The word decentralized brings to mind positive images of the internet, peer to peer services younger demographics are familiar with, and is generally understood by the populace, though not often used and thus open for use in branding.
 The features that qualify an application as “Decentralized” align well with the term include, open source code base, a token system that provides self sustaining monetization, operates transparently on a decentralized blockchain, and any changes to the protocol must be approved by majority consensus.

 ### 4\.
 Types of Decentralized Applications